Mobhí Clárainech: Life

-His surname, clárainech, means "flat faced" in Irish, a reference to his being born without eyes or a nose.
+His surname, clárainech, means "flat-faced" in Irish, a reference to his being born without eyes or a nose.
 The Martyrology of Oengus mentions that he was "table faced," ascribing the condition to the fact that he had been "conceived and brought forth, and of a dead woman he was begotten."
 The immediate cause of his strange physiognomy was that the "earth pressed him down" during the unfortunate circumstances of his birth.
 He was said to have been miraculously cured of this deformity when he splashed the baptismal water of Saint David on his face three times.

 Mobhí was the teacher of a monastic school, where he was the tutor of many influential Irish saints.
 His school had about fifty students at its height.
 A legend is recorded about Mobhí and Columba (also called Columcille) that elaborates on the condition of these monastic schools:

 It was Mobhí who gave Columba permission, with his last breath, to found the School of Derry.
 He died on 12 October 544 of the plague that had broken up his school.

 Veneration

 Mobhí was recognised as a saint by his own pupils soon after his death.
 The 17th-century Martyrology of Donegal recounts the story that when Columba was preparing to take possession of the town of Doire from Aedh, son of Ainmire, he initially refused to do so because he did not have his Mobhí's permission.
 It was only when two of Mobhí's followers met him, carrying the saint's girdle, and informed Columba that Mobhí was dead, that he accepted.
-Columba then remarked, "Good was the man who had this girdle, for it was never opened for gluttony, nor closed on falsehood."
+Columba then remarked, "Good was the man who had this girdle, for it was never opened for gluttony, nor closed on falsehood".
 Columba later expanded that sentiment into a quatrain:

 Archbishop John Healy, in his book Insula Sanctorum et Doctorum, called Saint Mobhí "a great master of the spiritual life."

 His feast day is celebrated on 12 October, and today there is a Church of Ireland parish in Glasnevin named for Saint Mobhí.

 Martyrologies

 The Martyrology of Oengus (c.
 800)—the earliest Irish calendar of saints—lists the following on 12 October:

 The Martyrology of Donegal lists him on 12 October, the day of his death, and commemorates him in the following manner: "Mobhi Clairenech, abbot, of Glass Naoidhen, in Fine-Gall, on the brink of the river Lifè, on the north side; and Bearchán was another name for him."

+Note that while this Saint Mobhi is traditionally considered a saint, he is not listed in the latest official, complete martyrology of the Catholic Church, the 2004 Martyrologium Romanum in Latin.